-Many parents are not only expected to ensure their children are still learning while schools are closed, but they’re also expected to work from home for their jobs.
-The pressure on parents is enormous, and that’s where having a resource to help with lesson planning and learning activities for your child is helpful.
+Many parents are not only expected to ensure their children are still learning while preschools are closed.
+They’re also expected to work from home for their jobs.
+The pressure on parents is enormous.
+That’s where having a resource to help with lesson planning and learning activities for your child is helpful.
 Trying to plan out educational activities each day on your own can feel daunting with your long to-do list.
-We know because we’re parents too.
+We know because we are parents too.
 That’s why we created these free resources to support you during this challenging time.
 We hope you’ll find them valuable and helpful.

 Here are some tips to set your home as a classroom

-Turning your home into a classroom means providing a good learning environment for your child, organization and building a relationship with your child.
+Turning your home into a classroom means providing a good learning environment for your child.
+It involves organization and building a relationship with your child.

 Some ideas for things you might want to do include from Homeschool expert Priscilla Algarin Muriel: